Making It Memorable – Decorating for Fun Send-Offs

 So, how do you choose?
 First off, consider your location and personal tastes.
 Having your event near a lake or body of water?
 Consider a Venetian send off, complete with a gondola and gondolier.
-Are you a kid at heart who loves laser tag and all things colorful?
-Try glow sticks instead of rice!
-The pop of color will light up the night and look great in pictures.
-Is your wedding during the day?
-Bubbles and beach balls are a great way to go.

 Some people love music and dancing.
 Try a send off with fun choreography to your favorite song and have everyone sing along.
 Do you love lights?
 Sparklers make a great send off for an evening wedding and add that special spark to your night.
 If you wanna go bigger…try fireworks if the location allows for it.

 Today’s send offs have changed from the limo or car with “just married” written on the window.
 They are experiences touched with your personal creativity that build memories for all those involved in your special day.